 Farah Rezvan holds the title of administrative assistant at the Office of Student Accessibilities.
 She can frequently be seen working the front desk, proctoring exams, and walking around the campus with a smile on her face.
 She prides herself on her sympathetic nature, and she often forgoes formalities to ensure that she can make every student's day.
 Her mantra is "If I can not do great things, I can do small things in a great way".
 Farah works Monday through Friday part time.

 Amanda Kopang assists with scheduling communication, and the daily tasks that help students achieve their educational goals.
 She enjoys seeing students realize their full potential, from demonstrating weekly improvements to overcoming significant milestones.
 Amanda believes that "Life is explorations, and it is so much better when we are all supporting each other as we journey through it."

-Jennifer Duck Baker, Assistant Director
+Jennifer Duck Baker, Associate Director for Accommodation Processes

 BA, Audiology, University of Tennessee

 MEd, Special Education, Severe/Profound Disabilities, University of Southern Mississippi

 Jennifer Duck Baker collaborates with disabled students, professors, staff, and administrators to make Pepperdine University accessible to all community members.
 Jennifer is dedicated to exploring new ways of thinking about people and environments, and discovering new ideas about what disability is and what it means.

 Mickey Triffo, Accessibility Specialist